Seal Beach, California: Parks and recreation

-Government and politics
+Government

 The city is administered under a council-manager form of government, and is governed by a five-member city council serving four-year alternating terms.
 The mayor and mayor pro tempore are chosen by and from the council.

-Seal Beach's municipal jail offers a pay for stay program in which offenders who would normally go to county jails could stay at Seal Beach's jail for a price.
+Seal Beach's municipal jail offers a program in which offenders who would normally go to county jails could stay at Seal Beach's jail for a fee.